codespeak-dev/open-codespeak/spec_examples/lumama.spec.md

 //- Cancel RSVP / take themselves off a wait list
 //- Pay / donate for an event
 //- Browse all of their events
-//- Fill in profile: name, picture, email, linkedin, contacts, etc
+//- Fill in profile: name, email, linkedin, contacts, etc
 //- Post to the event's wall
 //- Follow an organiser (receive notifications of their future events)